thoughtbot/guides/style/ruby/README.md

 * Prefix unused variables or parameters with underscore (`_`). #335
 * Use a leading underscore when defining instance variables for memoization.
   #373
-* Use `%{}` for single-line strings needing interpolation and double-quotes.
+* Use `%{}` for single-line strings containing double-quotes that require interpolation.
 36491dbb9
 * Use `{...}` for single-line blocks.
 Use `do..end` for multi-line blocks.
   0d819844
 * Use `?` suffix for predicate methods.
 0d819844